 April 2016.
 Lennar entered into a conditional purchase agreement to buy the Cantarini Ranch.
 Negotiations for the Seller, West Partners/Cantarini LLC, were undertaken by Gary West’s appointed manager, Dennis O’Brien-West Partners.
 The City granted a 2-year Tentative Map extension, to July 2018.

 December 2015.
-West Living reportedly applied for a final map for its Dos Colinas Parcel 2, which is the RCOA RV & Gardens replacement site that is needed to allow construction of College Blvd & detention basin “BJ”.
 West Partners/Cantarini LLC, submitted a formal request for condemnation of the basin “BJ” (easements & license).
 West Partners also announced its intention to sell the Cantarini Ranch property in 2016.

 September 22, 2015.
 The City of Carlsbad approved its General Plan update, which included land use enhancements and greater clarity for certain Zone 15 properties.
-A CEQA challenge was filed.
+A CEQA challenge was filed by North County Advocates.

 August 2015.
 At its Aug.
 25 meeting, the City Council adopted a new city-wide Reimbursement Fee Ordinance and approved the West group’s application for development of their Dos Colinas Equestrian property as a wetland and upland mitigation site + detention basin + vegetable garden (for Gary West’s restaurants) + a future low-density residential site (unplanned).
 Zone 15 property owners expressed concern over the excessive costs for the West’s proposed mitigation project and the disproportionate benefits West derives.

 July 2015.
 West Partners changed the name of the Cantarini Ranch ownership entity from “Bent-West, LLC” to “Cantarini, LLC”.
-The Cantarini Ranch ownership partners/principles nevertheless remain the same; Gary West, holds his majority ownership and controlling/Manager interest through West Partners, LLC, and David Bentley holds his non-management minority ownership interest through BWPW, LLC.
+The Cantarini Ranch ownership partners/principles nevertheless remained the same; Gary West, held his majority ownership/Manager interest through West Partners, LLC, and David Bentley held his minority/non-management ownership interest through BWPW, LLC.

 June 2015.
 As a consequence of delays in the Envision Carlsbad/General Plan update process and West’s failure to secure support for their revised Zone 15 finance proposals, the Foursquare/Grosse option for the 17-Acre Walmart/Zone 15 commercial site expired.
-Walmart, through its local broker, Mike Navarro, was pursuing a new buyer.
+Walmart, through its local broker, Mike Navarro, pursued a new buyer.

 May 2015.
 West Partners Manager, Dennis O’Brien, announced during the Zone 15 property owners meeting hosted by city staff that Bent-West/Cantarini Ranch would no longer act as the “lead developer” in Zone 15.